Wilmington grad receives prestigious Truman Scholarship

 “I got to know these amazing students who could help us in our future through government and the ideals Truman (believed in),” he said.

-A triplet to siblings Ashley and Angelia Hess, who are studying public health and nursing, respectively, at YSU, Jason Hess was class salutatorian and a captain for the Greyhound football team during his senior year.
-He attends YSU on scholarships that amount to a full ride
+A triplet with siblings Ashley and Angelia Hess, who are studying public health and nursing, respectively, at YSU, Jason Hess was class salutatorian and a captain for the Greyhounds football team during his senior year.
+He attends YSU on scholarships that amount to a full ride.

-He serves as a teaching assistant for three YSU first-year engineering classes, chief coordinator of YSU Engineering Week, which includes events and opportunities to mentor middle school students, and a volunteer coach for the Wilmington football team.
+He serves as a teaching assistant for three YSU first-year engineering classes, chief coordinator of YSU Engineering Week, which includes events and opportunities to mentor middle school students and is a volunteer coach for the Wilmington football team.

 Hess devotes 40 hours each week during football season to coaching the team, an opportunity the former cornerback and wide receiver describes as a rewarding opportunity to build relationships.